 VIRTUAL WORKER DIARIES

-In the past few years, a number of websites have appeared that allow people to buy what's called micro-labor: small, discrete tasks that can be performed by workers with internet access, usually for proportionately small sums of money.
-I seek to highlight the layers of obfuscation inherent to crowdsourcing and virtual labor markets—anonymous employers hiring anonymous workers to perform tasks in a context vacuum.
+In the past few years, a number of websites have appeared that allow people to buy what is called micro-labor: small, discrete tasks that can be performed by workers with internet access, usually for proportionately small sums of money.
+This work aims to highlight the layers of obfuscation inherent to crowdsourcing and virtual labor markets—anonymous employers hiring anonymous workers to perform tasks in a context vacuum.

 I commission these workers to write personal stories on these platforms where the identity of each worker is restricted to an identification number and communication is effectively eliminated outside of the commissioned task.
 After each story is completed, I collaborate with other virtual workers to reify and reimagine the original storytellers.
-The photographs are artificially generated: forensic face composites created by workers instructed to bring the person they imagine telling the story to life.
+Workers narrate the stories and create artificially generated photographs (“forensic face composites”) to bring the person they imagine telling the story to life.
+I compile and then animate these components into the videos below.